 Study abroad competition

-Below are this year's competition winners.
+Below are last year's photo competition winners.

 Alice Goddard Queensland University of Technology, Geography student